The Ginseng Dealer Application is active only Aug. 1-30 annually.

 3. Understand the seasonal requirements, limits and consequences.

-4. Contact the DNR Ginseng Coordinator to request a license application.
+4. Contact the DNR Ginseng Coordinator with any questions.

 Once a dealer: